Contrast-Security-OSS/docs/content/admin/sys_settings/ConfigureHTTPS.md

 ### Enable and configure HTTPS in the Contrast server

-Once KeyStore setup is complete, open the ***$CONTRAST_HOME/data/conf/server.properties*** file in your text editor and update the following properties.
+Once KeyStore setup is complete, open the *$CONTRAST_HOME/data/conf/server.properties* file in your text editor, and update the following properties.

 ````
 https.enabled=true